Amphiluke/open-evolver/README.md

 open-evolver
 ============

-Modeling quantum evolution at the nanoscale
+Modeling quantum evolution at the nanoscale (open source Web version of the NanoEvolver software)